Mzalta/SecondShelf/README.md

-# 📚 BookSwap
+# 📚 SecondShelf

 A simple, local-focused web application that helps college students buy, sell, and trade used textbooks.

 ## 🎯 Project Description

-BookSwap is a vanilla JavaScript web application designed to solve a common problem for college students: finding affordable textbooks and being able to sell or trade books they no longer need.
+SecondShelf is a vanilla JavaScript web application designed to solve a common problem for college students: finding affordable textbooks and being able to sell or trade books they no longer need.
 The application allows students to post listings for textbooks and browse listings from other students on campus, all without the complexity of traditional marketplace platforms.

 ## ✨ Features